westviewmakeawish/westviewmakeawish.github.io/content/posts/xander.md

 ![xander](/images/xander.png)

-Alexander is a four-year-old from Portland iwth cystic fibrosis.
-His favorfite colors are red and blue.
+Alexander is a four-year-old from Portland with cystic fibrosis.
+His favorite colors are red and blue.
 His favorite show is Mickey Mouse Clubhouse and he likes playing with cars and his pet dog, Captain.
-Xander is going to Disney World in OCtober and is very excited to meet his favorite character Mickey!
+Xander is going to Disney World in October and is very excited to meet his favorite character Mickey!